KDTechniques/KD-Techniques-Outfit-Studio/README.md

-I stopped working on this project as I realized it's a waste of time to start it now.
+I stopped working on this project as I realized it was a waste of time to start it in 2022.
 This is one of my dream projects and is a million-rupee costing project.
 This involves iPadOS and iOS app integrations with Bluetooth, along with electronics, mechanics, and woodworking.